 Sharon Marcus is the Orlando Harriman Professor of English and Comparative Literature at Columbia University.
 She is a founding editor of Public Books and the author of the award-winning Between Women: Friendship, Desire, and Marriage in Victorian England (Princeton, 2007) and Apartment Stories: City and Home in Nineteenth-Century Paris and London (UC Press, 1999).

 Anne Anlin Cheng is Professor of English, Director of American Studies, and affiliated faculty in the Program in Gender and Sexuality Studies and the Committee on Film Studies at Princeton University.
 She is the author of several books, including The Melancholy of Race: Assimilation, Psychoanalysis, and Hidden Grief (Oxford University Press, 2001) Second Skin: Josephine Baker and the Modern Surface (Oxford University Press, 2011) and Ornamentalism (Oxford University Press, 2018).

 Kathryn Lofton is Professor of Religious Studies, American Studies, History, and Divinity at Yale University.
 Her books include Oprah: The Gospel of an Icon (UC Press, 2011) and Consuming Religion (Chicago, 2017).
-Professor Lofton has served as an editor-at-large for the Immanent Frame; she has co-curated (with John Lardas Modern) a collaborative web project titled Frequencies as well as Class 200: New Studies in Religion a book series with the University of Chicago Press.
+Professor Lofton has served as an editor-at-large for the Immanent Frame and has co-curated (with John Lardas Modern) a collaborative web project titled Frequencies as well as Class 200: New Studies in Religion a book series with the University of Chicago Press.